LeBoucEtMistere/DistributedChallenges/tutorial/src/02-echo.md

 The goal of this challenge is to discover how to interact with Maelstrom and build a very basic echo server.

-You should start by reading the challenge description to get a better sense of how Maelstrom work.
+You should start by reading the challenge description to get a better sense of how Maelstrom works.
 Then, this tutorial will take you step-by-step through a Rust solution.

 ## Forewords: working with Maelstrom
-In the challenge description, you'll note that the author refer to a Go library they provide to easily interact with the Maelstrom nodes and clients.
+In the challenge description, you'll note that the authors refer to a Go library they provide to easily interact with the Maelstrom nodes and clients.
 This repo provides you with a similar Rust library, located in the `node_driver` folder.
 It handles the initialization of your node, the communications over STDIN and STDOUT with Maelstrom, and the serialization and deserialization of the Messages.

 We will explore this library as users in the tutorial, you can find the public documentation for this lib at [https://distributed-challenges.vercel.app/](https://distributed-challenges.vercel.app/).
 If you are getting confident with your Rust skills, I recommend taking some time later to explore this lib and see how it's coded.